BradleyGilden/monty/README.md

 # monty

 The monty language is used to operate on stacks and queue data structures using simple instructions such as "push 10" and "pop".
 All data stored in the data structures are of an integer data type.

-This repository contains a built implementation of the monty language using doubly linked lists in C. This program was compiled using `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -o monty`
+This repository contains a built implementation of the monty language using doubly linked lists in C. The executable of the program was compiled using `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -o monty`

 ## How to use monty?